Skip to main content

 By Liam Sellers

 The Internal Revenue Service, better known as the IRS, has a hand in many of the ways employment and income tax collection function in the United States.
 In order to ensure all income is accurately documented for reporting purposes, there are a number of IRS forms used in the process of hiring and onboarding employees.
 Which forms are most influential depend on employment status based on both citizenship and job functions.
+There are three IRS employment forms most people need to know about, including the W-4, W-9 and I-9.

 USCIS Form I-9